I love speaking with smart people. As a journalist, I get to do it a lot.

 For more than a decade I was editor at magazines including Prevention and Health.
 I continue to write articles for publications including Real Simple, Shape, Self, Women’s Health, Family Circle, Men’s Health, happify.com, and more.
 (No, I was never actually on the cover of Prevention–this was a going away gift when I decided to quit my job there and move to Portland!)

 Renowned expert Dr. Andrew Weill, MD, reviewed my first book, “Better Each Day: 365 Expert tips for a healthier and happier you.
 In Dr. Weill’s words, “It’s a rare person who won’t find something useful–even life-changing–in Jessica Cassity’s collection of good ideas.”

-Although I was never an actual cheerleader, I regularly cheered on women as they tested out workouts and weight loss programs for various articles.
+Although I was never an actual cheerleader, I was always on hand to encourage the women who tested out workouts and weight loss programs for various articles I wrote.
 I also got to travel to a handful of exotic locations to photograph these workouts.
-It was a tough job, but someone had to do it.
-(I’m the one with the clipboard, not the one with the 4-foot-long legs!)
+(It was a tough job, but someone had to do it!)

 You might have seen my byline in the New York Times.
 For many years I contributed to their (now defunct) gear column: Physical Culture.
 (This story cost me my media discount at Orvis, but… I was only reporting the facts!)

 I led fitness classes at Pilates and yoga studios in New York City.
 In Portland, I’ve spent a lot of time in the barre3 studios, leading 1-hour workouts for dozens of exercisers each week.
 I also helped barre3 founder Sadie Lincoln write her book, “Love Your Lower Body.”

 My one-on-one health coaching clients leave me really nice testimonials, including this one: